 The Bank has developed various systems for risk measurement and reporting for different risk exposures.
 Further information on the measurement and reporting of credit risk, market risk, liquidity risk and interest rate risk in the banking book exposures are provided in this statement.
-Regular report on risk exposures and risk management activities of the Bank is presented to the Risk Committee; which covers the assessment on major risk exposures including credit risk, market risk, interest rate risk in the banking book, liquidity risk, legal risk, compliance and regulatory risk, operational risk, reputation risk, strategic risk and technology risk.
+Regular report on risk exposures and risk management activities of the Bank is presented to the Risk Committee.
+It covers the assessment on major risk exposures including credit risk, market risk, interest rate risk in the banking book, liquidity risk, legal risk, compliance and regulatory risk, operational risk, reputation risk, strategic risk and technology risk, conduct risk and model risk.
 The Bank continues to invest significant resources in IT systems and processes in order to maintain and improve the risk management capabilities.
-A number of key initiatives and projects to enhance consistent data aggregation, reporting and management, and work towards meeting new regulatory standards are in progress.